edendior/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS
  INTRODUCTION:
- This repository is where I will store all of my HTML and CSS projects Technology used: HTML, CSS
+ This repository is where I have all of my beginner HTML and CSS projects.
+ Technology used: HTML, CSS